fdenbl789/Time-Series---Bitcoin/README.md

 1. Which model performed best and why?
 2. What are the shortcomings of the model?

+## Modeling Results (RMSE):
+First round:
+ 1. ARMA 4,762
+ 2. ARIMA 2,953
+ 3. FB Prophet 5,145
+Second round:
+ 1. ARIMA 1,319
+ 2. FB Prophet 1,642

+## Recommendations:
+The ARIMA model performed the best in both rounds.
+However, I would not recommend using this model because it is a linear model.
+Also, the Bitcoin prices were a 'random walk' and therefore an ARIMA model would be useless.

 ## Future Steps:
 1. Try to improve the ARIMA model by combining it with a sentiment analysis model to add exogenous variables.
 2. Build a long short-term memory neural network to try and make better predictions.

-## Recommendations:
-The best performing model was the ARIMA model.
-For the Janury 2020 validation set, it had an RMSE of 1,319.
-However, I would not recommend using this model because it is a linear model.
-Also, the Bitcoin prices were a 'random walk' and therefore an ARIMA model would be useless.

 ## Presentation Link:
 https://docs.google.com/presentation/d/1ZgO0r6g-MSQGYJCV7vbbpmy7CSdD6A2ibN52b9_22-c/edit?usp=sharing